apache/zeppelin/docs/interpreter/spark.md

 4. That's it.
 Play with Zeppelin!

-### Shows the Spark Web UI Inline in zeppelin context (Secure/Non-Secure)
+### Shows the Spark Web UI Inline in Zeppelin Notebook (Secure/Non-Secure)

 #### Short Description
 After running a paragraph via Spark interpreter, we will be showing a **Spark UI** link.
 On clicking it, we show the Spark UI with the respective running job inside the modal.

 #### Paragraph Code
 ##### Zeppelin UI -> Create Notebook -> Paragraph